 There are various opportunities available for junior doctors to be exposed to General Practice (GP) experience early in their career, prior to making a vocational decision.
 Some opportunities throughout the year include:

-The pilot provides participants with equitable access to GP-suitable rotations that will support them in their preparation for future community GP training.
+The GP Pathway provides participants with equitable access to GP-suitable rotations that are relevant and useful in preparing for entry into a community GP placement.

-For more information on the pilot, eligibility criteria and applications processes, please refer to the GP pilot FAQs.
+For more information on the pilot GP Pathway please refer to the GP Project – Pilot pathway information.

 For more information, please contact Medical Workforce

 Interns who have an interest in GP can rotate to the “GP” placement in Albany.
 This is available to interns employed by Fiona Stanley Hospital, Sir Charles Gairdner Hospital and WA Country Health Service (Albany).

 Resident Medical Officers (RMOs) are able to apply to complete a term via the Community Residency Program (CRP).
 This opportunity is available via a Silver Chain metropolitan placement or a WA Country Health Service (WACHS) rural placement.
 Further information can be found here.